Kurento/kurento/source/glossary.rst

           `How Network Address Translation Works <https://computer.howstuffworks.com/nat.htm>`__ (`archive <https://web.archive.org/web/20200213082726/https://computer.howstuffworks.com/nat.htm>`__)
               A comprehensive description of NAT and its mechanics.

-   NAT-T
    NAT Traversal
-       NAT traversal (sometimes abbreviated as NAT-T) is a general term for techniques that establish and maintain Internet protocol connections traversing network address translation (NAT) gateways, which break end-to-end connectivity.
+       NAT Traversal is a general term for techniques that establish and maintain Internet protocol connections traversing network address translation (:term:`NAT`) gateways, which break end-to-end connectivity.
 Intercepting and modifying traffic can only be performed transparently in the absence of secure encryption and authentication.

        .. seealso::